 Why Kettlebells Rock

-It may seem like you’d have to get a ridiculous variety of weight in order to do all the exercises, but that really isn’t so when you use just a little creativity.
+It may seem like you’d have to get a ridiculous variety of weights in order to do all the exercises, but that really isn’t so when you use just a little creativity.

 Likewise, you may be able to back squat your body weight, but can you goblet squat half that (for as many reps) with a kettlebell?

 With this same kettlebell that you use for lower body days, you can perform bent-over rows, snatches, and, if you’re really strong (or have a smaller kettlebell), “bench” presses, etc., on upper body days.

 You can also use it for swings and such for cardio.

 If you’re interested in fitness, I highly recommend looking into kettlebells.
 But do yourself a favor and stay away from paperweights and training DVDs that use paperweights or say something like “slim and tone” in the title.

 My standard is that anything Garrett can lift is a paperweight – and I saw him lifting a ten-pounder a few days ago.

 Personally, I started with 25 lbs. and moved up to 36 on swings and basically anything that doesn’t require the bell coming up above my shoulder.
 I use those weights because that’s what we have (Gabriel also brought the kettlebells into our marriage).

 I’ve seen it recommended that ladies start with 15 lbs. and work up from there.
 The main idea is that you not short-change yourself on the weight – not if you really want to see benefits from working out.